iamRUDRAKSH/Forensics/Challenge1/README.md

 #### Technique Used
 - **Binwalk** on the PDF file
-- '''binwalk Research.pdf'''
-- '''binwalk -e Research.pdf'''
+'''bash
+binwalk Research.pdf
+binwalk -e Research.pdf

 #### Result
 Binwalk reveals an embedded file: part1.txt
 After extraction, the **first fragment of the flag** is obtained.
 K33p_0n_

 ### 📁 Part 2 – Disk Image Analysis